-As of December 31, 2021, we had federal net operating loss, or NOL, carryforwards of approximately \$6,723,000.
-Our NOLs generated in tax years ending on or prior to December 31, 2017 are only permitted to be carried forward for 20 years under applicable U.S. tax laws, and will begin to expire, if not utilized, beginning in 2027.
-These NOL carryforwards could expire unused and be unavailable to offset future income tax liabilities.
-Under the Tax Act, federal NOLs incurred in tax years ending after December 31, 2017 may be carried forward indefinitely, but the deductibility of such federal NOLs is limited.
-It is uncertain if and to what extent various states will conform to the Tax Act, or whether any further regulatory changes may be adopted in the future that could minimize its applicability.
+The state net operating loss carryovers include approximately \$19,141,000 that were incurred in the State of New York and approximately \$8,899,000 that were incurred in the State of California, which are subject to various restrictions and limitations.

 In addition, under Section 382 of the Internal Revenue Code of 1986, as amended, and certain corresponding provisions of state law, if a corporation undergoes an "ownership change," which is generally defined as a greater than 50% change, by value, in the ownership of its equity over a three-year period, the corporation's ability to use its pre-change NOL carryforwards and other pre-change tax attributes to offset its post-change income might be limited.